jareware/css-architecture/README.md

 <button class="myapp-Button myapp-utils-button">
 ```

-That added value might be -- for instance -- that your test framework can then be more clever in automatically figuring out what things act as buttons, and can be clicked on.
+That added value might be — for instance — that your test framework can then be more clever in automatically figuring out what things act as buttons, and can be clicked on.

 Or you might decide that it's OK to break component isolation when the breach is tiny, and the additional work from splitting components would be too great.
-While I'll want to remind you that it's a slippery slope, and that consistency is king, as long as your team is in agreement, and you get stuff done, you're doing the right thing.
+While I'll want to remind you that it's a slippery slope and that consistency is king et cetera, as long as your team is in agreement, and you get stuff done, you're doing the right thing.

+## The End

+If you liked this article, you could totally [tweet about it!](https://twitter.com/home?status=8%20simple%20rules%20for%20a%20robust,%20scalable%20CSS%20architecture%3A%20https%3A//github.com/jareware/css-architecture) Or not.

 ## License